Darwin and the social order

 Darwin’s funeral and his burial in Westminster Abbey, Desmond and Moore argue, mark the worldly triumph of science, the recognition of the profession of scientist, the “accession to power of the traders in nature’s market place”.
 Darwin, they conclude, “naturalized creation and delivered human nature and human destiny into their hands.”
 Thanks to him we now live in a world where the idea of change has been incorporated into the social order.

 It is the achievement of this biography to give Darwin his place in the history of institutionalized knowledge, to show how his ideas were domesticated, how they were articulated through available metaphors.
 But this explanation does not tackle the question of how they also transcend the society that nurtured them.
 The idea of evolution through natural selection is not only applicable in societies that see nature through Malthusian spectacles.
 And just as Darwin is more than an affable Tory squire, Darwinism, to be any kind of scientific truth, must outlast—as it has done—the historical crisis that gave birth to it.
-It is a truth from elsewhere, albeit one that came into being in particular historical circumstances, like the tree of Turkestan in William Empson’s poem, written after a visit to Kew Gardens.
+It is a truth from elsewhere, albeit one that came into being in particular historical circumstances.
+Such truths are like the tree of Turkestan in William Empson’s poem, “Note on Local Flora”, written after a visit to Kew Gardens.

 Whose hard cold cones, not being wards to time,